Life is expensive, but just how expensive is it?

 How Much Do Utilities Cost?

 Shelter is just one part of the housing story.
 We also need electricity, gas, sewage, water, and trash pick-up.
-Many rentals include some utilities (usually sewer and trash) with the rent, but homeowners are responsible for all of them.
+Many rentals include some utilities (usually sewer and trash) with the rent, but homeowners are responsible for everything.

 Remember that not everyone pays all of these costs, and prices vary widely by state.
 Electrical charges for those running central air in the Southwest will be far higher than those using window breezes in the Northeast.
 Gas and Oil for heating will be far more expensive in Northern regions than in Southern areas.